blog posts

 1- Real learning

-It is a continuation of a path we have already made significant progression.
-Web 3.0 ensures access to the Internet internet globally and in all regions of the world.
+It is a continuation of a path we have already made significant progress on.
+Web 3.0 ensures access to the Internet globally and in all regions of the world.

-At present, we mainly use personal computers and smartphones for online activities and, in some cases, industrial handsets.
+At present, we mainly use personal computers, smartphones, and, in some cases, industrial handsets for online activities.

 In the future, with the availability of Web 3.0 intelligent devices, AR / VR equipment, IoT interface intelligent vehicles, etc., we will develop access to the device.
 This situation also requires a new generation of web browsers.